Changing Technology and Financial Pressure

 - Collaborate with other CFOs at companies that use the same technologies.

-- Meet with fellow CFOs to discuss technology issues.
+- Meet with fellow CFOs or outsourced CFO firms to discuss technology issues.

 How do you keep up with the pace of change in technology at your business?
 Do you employ any of the methods listed above?